How to Remove Carpet Stains: Wine, Mud, Pets and Everyday Spills

 You may be interested: Best Carpets for Homes with Pets and Kids

-5. Juice and Soft Drinks
+5. Juice & Soft Drinks

 Cleaning solution: 1 tbsp dish soap + 1 tbsp vinegar + 2 cups warm water